YBL123/mars-rover-yarden-lawson/README.md

 ```

 * Passing roversState (array) as prop to GridRow
 * Now it's certain that all of the rovers have been fetched from the database and are stored in the state, together with the grid.
-Now I can start printing the grid and the rovers etc
+Now the grid and the rovers can be printed
-* Line 123: here I am mapping gridState and calling the GridRow component.
+* Line 123: here I mapped gridState and I am calling the GridRow component.
-* Passing individual array of cells to each row as prop through cells + roversState as rovers + clickedRoverId as clickedRover
+* Passed individual array of cells to each row as prop through cells + roversState as rovers + clickedRoverId as clickedRover
-* Passing handleRoverMovement function as a reference in handleMove prop to the RoverNewMovement
+* Passed handleRoverMovement function as a reference in handleMove prop to the RoverNewMovement

 ```javascript
 const GridRow = (props) => {